Johnson Doctrine: World War II and the Cold War

-These interventions were temporarily ended by Presidnet Franklin D. Roosevelt's Good Neighbor policy.
+These interventions were temporarily ended by President Franklin D. Roosevelt's Good Neighbor policy.
 The Good Neighbor Policy served as a termination of U.S. interventionism, albeit temporary.
 However, the Good Neighbor Policy did require Latin American nations to accept the leadership of the United States.

 Following World War II and the onset of the Cold War, the U.S. began to view Latin America through a new lens; the potential for the Soviet Union to establish communist regimes in Central and South America was seen as a serious concern.
 As a result the United States intervened in several countries, including the Dominican Republic, in an effort to prevent the spread of communism.
 The nature of these interventions was different from prior interventions.
 In 1948, the Organization of American States was created.
 This organization, along with the Inter-American Treaty of Reciprocal Assistance of 1947, meant that the United States could still intervene but needed clear justification to do so.